Aboriginal Apprentice Coaching Program (AACP)

 The program provides the opportunity for each province and territory to send two (2) coaches of First Nations, Metis and Inuit ancestry to the Canada Games in apprentice coach roles.

-The next Canada Summer Games will be held in Ontario's Niagara region in 2022.
+The next Canada Summer Games will be held in St. John's Newfoundland in 2025.

 AACP objectives include: